chenfeizhang/Brette/README.md

 The Python code here simulates a simple multi-compartment model proposed by [Brette 2013](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003338) and calculates its linear response functions which describe the population encoding ability of the neuron model.

 It first provides a procedure to determine the axonal voltages for spike time detection and voltage reset to finish a spike.
-It also provides a parameter searching procedure to determine mean and std of stochastic stimulus which reproduce expected firing rate and coefficient variation of iter-spike intervals of the neuron model.
+It also provides a parameter searching procedure to determine mean and std of stochastic stimulus which reproduce expected firing rate and coefficient variation (CV) of iter-spike intervals (ISI) of the neuron model.
 Thirdly, it implements the methods proposed by [Higgs et al. 2009](http://www.jneurosci.org/content/29/5/1285.long) to calculate the linear response functions of the neuron model which shows the impact of neuron morphology, spike initiation dynamics and stimulus properties on population encoding abilities.
 In the last part, it provides a procedure for calculating bootstrapping confidence intervals and null hypothesis test curves.
 This is the code for our [manuscript](https://arxiv.org/abs/1807.00509).

 ## 1. How to Get Started

 To run the code, we used Python 2.6 complied with NEURON 7.3.
+Some scripts are run on the cluster.
 Place the code folder Code_git in home directory, go to directory ~/Code_git/Models/Brette.
 Compile the mod file with command ```nrnivmodl```.
 The other two directories Brette_ka01 and Brette_soma10_ka01 contain neuron models with different parameter setup.
 Compile corresponding mod files before running simulations with these models.

 ## 2. Determine Axonal Voltage for Spike Time Dectection